Helping Female Sexual Problems: Vaginismus, Low Sex Drive, Fear of Sex with Psychotherapy, Hypnotherapy & Cognitive Therapy at 1066 Therapy

-I am frequently consulted by women with all kinds of female sexual problems and dysfunctions and I have helped them successfully using psychotherapy, hypnotherapy and cognitive therapy.
+I am frequently consulted by women with all kinds of female sexual problems and dysfunctions.
+I have helped many women using psychotherapy, hypnotherapy and cognitive therapy.
 Problems have included vaginismus, low sex drive, inability to orgasm/come, sexual phobia, fear of sex/intimacy and similar.

 I have helped women of all ages at my therapy practice just outside of Battle, East Sussex.

-Further information on the most common female sexual problems which I am consulted for is listed below:
+Information on the most common female sexual problems women consult me for is listed below.

-Vaginismus ~ This is the medical name for a painful condition in which the vaginal muscles contract making penetrative sex either very difficult and painful, or impossible.
+This is the medical name for a condition where the vaginal muscles contract making penetrative sex difficult, painful, or impossible.
 Vaginismus can be primary, where a woman has never been able to have pain-free sexual intercourse, or secondary.
-Primary vaginismus is often discovered during teenage years when a girl may have been unable to use tampons or to have an internal examination due to the pain or, indeed, the fear of pain.
-Secondary Vaginismus is where sex has been possible in the past but has since become painful or impossible.
+Primary vaginismus is often discovered during teenage years.
+A girl may be unable to use tampons or have an internal examination.
+This is because of the pain or, indeed, the fear of pain.
+Secondary vaginismus is where sex has been possible in the past but has since become painful or impossible.
 For some women, there is an underlying fear of pregnancy causing or contributing to this problem.

 There are other female sexual problems including:

-- Frigidity, otherwise known as Female Sexual Arousal Disorder, where a woman does not get properly aroused during foreplay and sex;
+- Frigidity, otherwise known as Female Sexual Arousal Disorder.
+This is when a woman does not get properly aroused during foreplay and sex;

 - Dyspareunia where a woman experiences pain during or after sex;

-- Female Hyperactive Sexual Desire Disorder which is the opposite to having a low sex drive and is when a woman almost constantly desires sex.
+- Female Hyperactive Sexual Desire Disorder which is the opposite to having a low sex drive.
+This is when a woman almost constantly desires sex.

-As most non-physical causes of sexual problems are usually deep-seated and long-standing, ‘ordinary’ hypnotherapy (usually referred to as Suggestion Therapy or Clinical Hypnosis) will not be effective except perhaps for a very short period of time.
-Whatever the specific sexual problem is, it is almost always the case that other (underlying and/or connected) issues will need to be worked on and resolved in order to improve the sexual problem.
+Most non-physical causes of sexual problems are usually deep-seated and long-standing .
+Therefore ‘ordinary’ hypnotherapy (usually referred to as Suggestion Therapy or Clinical Hypnosis) will not be effective.
+Except perhaps for a very short period of time.
+We will need to work on and resolve the underlying and/or connected issues to improve the sexual problem.